 Porphobilinogen (PBG) is one of several types of porphyrins found in your body.
 Normally, your body breaks down porphyrins into heme, an important part of hemoglobin.
 Porphyrins usually leave your body through urine or stools.
 If this process is interrupted, porphyrins such as PBG can build up in your body.

-This article describes the test to measures the amount of PBG in a urine sample.
+This article describes the test to measure the amount of PBG in a urine sample.

 How the test is performed

 A 24-hour urine sample is needed.
 The health care provider will instruct you, if necessary, to stop taking drugs that may interfere with the test.